Japanese siblings each win gold in judo at Tokyo Olympics | ExBulletin

 On Sunday, two Japanese siblings each won a gold medal in the judo competition.

 Uta Abe won the gold medal in the women’s 52kg on Sunday after beating Frances Amandine Buchard in the final match.
-Less than an hour later, marking Japan’s second gold medal in judo at the Tokyo Games, her older brother followed suit.
+Less than an hour later, his older brother followed suit, winning gold in judo.

 Hifumi Abe defeated Georgias Vazha Margvelashvili to win the men’s 66kg gold medal, officially making them the first sibling duo to win gold on the same day in the same Olympic competition.

 Hifumi, 23, knocked Margvelashvili down after four minutes with an outside leg sweep to seal her victory.
-The two-time world champion had to win a savage 24-minute bout to qualify for the Olympiicis last year, then won four consecutive bouts on Sunday to claim his gold medal.
+The two-time world champion had to win a savage 24-minute fight to qualify for the Olympics last year, then won four consecutive fights on Sunday to claim his gold medal.

-Uta, after his game broke the regulatory deadlock, pinned Buchard after more than four minutes of extra time to win his first gold medal.
+After his game broke the regulatory deadlock, Uta pinned Buchard more than four minutes into extra time to win his first gold medal.

 “Over the past four years I have worked really hard for these games so I am very happy that my efforts have paid off,” said Uta, via Japan today.